7 Meditation Apps That Are Worth the Download

-Pool parties.
-Picnics with friends.
-Trips to the beach.
-Summer is filled with things you want to enjoy to the max.
+Holidays.
+Holidays.
+And more holidays.
+The end of the year is filled with things you want to enjoy to the max.
 And one of the keys to doing so is to make sure you are fully present in each moment

 Remember how we mentioned that scrolling through your phone takes you out of the moment?
 It can actually do much more than this—it can also put you in a bad mood.

 We all know by now that social media is mostly representative of everyone’s “highlight” reels.
 People post their engagement announcements or travel photos, but rarely show their toddler having a meltdown at the grocery store or the fact that they got food poisoning on said tropical trip.

 Going through a scroll spiral can not only bubble up not-so-great feelings of inadequacy because you’re comparing your life to everyone else’s highlights, it also means you’re zeroed in on your device rather than enjoying whatever is going on in your life at the moment.

 One way to combat mindless scrolling is to turn off push notifications.
 That way you’re not tempted by a home screen that’s constantly lighting up.
 Another option, if you are an iPhone user, is to go to your settings menu and turn off the color—this makes everything appear muted and gray.
 “Studies show that we are far less likely to spend excessive time on screens that show up in numerous shades of gray,” Donna McCulloch, a licensed marriage and family therapist in California.

 Here’s an analogy: Say you hit the same local beach almost every weekend.
 You pack up your bags around the same time, stop to grab your iced vanilla latte at your local coffee shop and then drive the exact same route.
 When you arrive at the beach, you head to the same general area you always do to set up your stuff.
 There’s nothing wrong with this, but sticking to a routine can send us into auto-pilot and you may find that the more you do something, the less in the moment you are.